SourceLoad

 The imposed quantity depends on the connected energy vector.

-ImposedFlow and MaxFlow define the input data on which to apply flexibility:
+ImposedFlow defines the input data on which to apply flexibility:

 • ImposedFlow: the time distribution to be balanced using flexibility.